Finance Bill returns to Parliament: What you need to know

 CLA continues to campaign against damaging inheritance tax changes

-The Finance Bill returns to Parliament tomorrow for its report stage, again allowing for MPs to amend the legislation and vote on changes.
+The Finance Bill returned to Parliament this week for its report stage, with the CLA continuing to lobby against the government's inheritance tax changes.

-The Government climbdown before Christmas was extremely welcome but it is apparent this is as far as it is willing to concede and as far as Labour rebels are willing to stick their necks out.
-Meaning that although the amendments debated tomorrow are worthwhile and are necessary for debate, the Government has the parliamentary numbers to vote them all down.
+The Government climbdown before Christmas was extremely welcome, but it is apparent this is as far as it is willing to concede and as far as Labour rebels are willing to stick their necks out.

 Regardless, the CLA has continued to meet with MPs and Peers on the topic but we have to pragmatic about any chance of success on amendments.
-We have been busy briefing MPs ahead of the debate, on the devastating impact that the changes to APR and BPR will have on investment and growth in the rural economy.
+We have been busy briefing MPs on the devastating impact that the changes to APR and BPR will have on investment and growth in the rural economy.

 We have also proposed several sensible amendments such as extending the amount of time before any tax is paid, from 6 months after the death to 18 months to allow for probate to come through.